gferhpc/supercomputing.tue.nl/pages/documentation/software/recipes/ansys_lumerical.md

 To be done: configure Lumerical so it can submit its own jobs.
 This speeds up e.g. parameter sweeps.
+Direct resource integration of the HPC node in the Lumerical GUI.
+Lumerical will handle file transfer from your PC to the HPC, run the simulation on HPC and will download the simulated file back to your PC.
+By default, the HPC node will not use the GUI license, but just a runner license.

+### Workflow

+1. Initial setup of Lumerical (first-time use only!)
+2. Prepare Lumerical file on your local PC using the GUI
+3. Run Lumerical job (which will transfer to HPC, run and transfer back)
+4. Postprocess/view results of Lumerical file on your local PC using the GUI

+### Initial setup

+1. Configure SSH keys to connect to the HPC from you local PC [using this method](../../steps/access/ssh/#passwordless-authentication)
+2. Configure Lumerical config settings on the HPC
+   1. Connect to HPC using SSH
+   2. Add a new directory using: `mkdir -p ~/.config/Lumerical/`
+   3. Create a new file named License.ini inside the folder: `nano License.ini`
+   4. Add the following contents
+        ```
+        [license]
+        domain=2
+        default=user
+        ansysserver\host=1055@tue032938.ele.tue.nl
+        flexserver\host=27011@tue032938.ele.tue.nl
+        ```
+   5. Save and exit using *crtl+x* and press *y* to confirm saving
+3. Configure slurm.py on your local PC (if your Lumerical version is **older** than 2023 R2.2)
+   1. Locate the slurm.py file on your local Lumerical installation usually at `C:\Program Files\Lumerical\vxxx\scripts\job_schedulers\slurm.py`
+   2. Open the file and change the following lines to:
+        ```
+        USE_SSH = True
+        USE_SCP = True
+        CLUSTER_CWD = ''
+        if USE_SSH:
+            USER_NAME = "username" # TU/e username
+            SSH_LOGIN = f"{USER_NAME}@hpc.tue.nl"
+            SSH_KEY = expanduser('~/.ssh/privkeyname') # Location of your private key on your PC
+        ```
+   3. Save the file
+4. Configure job_scheduler_input.json on your local PC (if your Lumerical version is 2023 R2.2 or **newer**)
+   1. Please update according to [Lumericals documentation](https://optics.ansys.com/hc/en-us/articles/360034620113-Lumerical-job-scheduler-integration-Slurm-Torque-LSF-SGE)
+5. Add the HPC as resource in the Lumerical GUI
+   1. Open your Lumerical software tool (like FDTD)
+   2. Press the resources button in the top ribbon
+   3. Add new resource, select it and press edit
+   4. Change the job launcher preset to 'Job Scheduler: Slurm'
+   5. In the command field, add `sbatch -N 1`
+   6. In the submission script field add
+        ```
+        #!/usr/bin/bash
+        #SBATCH --nodes=1
+        #SBATCH --ntasks=16
+        #SBATCH --partition=elec-phi.gpu.q
+        #SBATCH --error=slurm-%j.err
+        #SBATCH --output=slurm-%j.out

+        module purge
+        module load intel/2023a
+        module load lumerical/2024-R1.1

+        mpirun fdtd-engine-impi-lcl {PROJECT_FILE_PATH}
+        ```

+### Prepare job & run on HPC

+Now that everything is configured, you can simply prepare your FDTD file and run the job like you are used to.
+The software will automatically upload the .fsp file to the HPC, and schedule the job.
+When the job is finished, it will automatically download it back to your PC.

+### Debug in case of errors

+In case the simulation is not running, or it stopped really quickly, you can look at the error and log files on the HPC.
+They will be automatically added when the file is transferred to the HPC.
+You can connect to HPC over SSH and check the contents of the log files to debug.

 ## Troubleshooting